 We just want to make sure that people know that music comes from artists and the people that made this music are really, really special.

-Film screen shots courtesy of Marlon Johnson, Film Producer, The Johnson Administration.
+Film screen shots courtesy of Marlon Johnson, Co-Producer.

 Deep City: The Birth of the Miami Sound is complete and has been accepted at SXSW, Cleveland International Film Festival and will have its Florida debut on March 14, 2014 at the Miami International Film Festival.

 Music docs are all the rage again since 20 Feet From Stardom won Best Documentary Feature at the Oscars last week and Sugar Man won it the year before.